Frank Farina: Brisbane Strikers

-Farina's return to Australia was with the Brisbane Strikers, for the 1995/1996 Season, scoring 20 goals from 20 matches, coming 2nd in the Golden Boot awards behind Damien Mori (31 Goals).
-Brisbane finished 5th in 1995/96.
-In 1996/1997, the Strikers needed a new Coach, and Farina stepped up to the position as the new Player/Coach.
+Farina's return to Australia was with the Brisbane Strikers, for the 1995–96 Season, scoring 20 goals from 20 matches, coming second in the Golden Boot awards behind Damien Mori (31 Goals).
+Brisbane finished fifth in 1995/96.
+In 1996–97, the Strikers needed a new Coach, and Farina stepped up to the position as the new player-coach.
 Farina led the Strikers to their first ever NSL title that year, as they defeated Sydney United 2–0 (with Farina scoring their first goal) in the Grand Final at Lang Park in front of a then capacity crowd of a little over 40,000 fans.
 He was named the Coach of the Year in 1997.

-The Strikers could not back their title win however, crashing to 3rd last in the 1997/1998 season.
-Farina only managed a solitary goal in 18 appearances, with long-term injury and age (34) getting the better of him.
-He left the Strikers, and joined Marconi as a player/coach for a final season, with coaching being dominant, Farina only made 2 appearances for the Stallions, without scoring.
+The Strikers could not back their title win however, crashing to third last in the 1997–98 season.
+Farina only managed one solitary goal in 18 appearances, with long-term injury and age (34) getting the better of him.
+He left the Strikers, and joined Marconi as a player-coach for a final season, with coaching being dominant, Farina only made two appearances for the Stallions, without scoring.
 However, he did coach the team to the Minor-Semi final place, eliminating the Northern Spirit, then losing 0–1 away to Perth Glory in the minor semi-final.
 He retired from playing that year.

 Australia

 Farina was appointed the Australian National Coach in 1999, becoming the first Indigenous Australian to manage the Australian National Team.
 He was chosen over many candidates including the then current caretaker coach Raul Blanco (who had replaced Terry Venables).
-His first match was a 0–2 Loss against a second string Brazilian team in Sydney, followed by a 2–2 draw with Brazil in Melbourne 3 days later.
+His first match was a 0–2 Loss against a second string Brazilian team in Sydney, followed by a 2–2 draw with Brazil in Melbourne three days later.

 The team under Farina won its first match in February 2000, with the majority of the European-based players in the side, they defeated Hungary 3–0 in Budapest.

 2000 OFC Nations Cup

-In 2000 Australia played in, and won, the Oceania Nations Cup, and subsequently qualified for the 2001 FIFA Confederations Cup.
+In 2000, Australia played in, and won, the Oceania Nations Cup, and subsequently qualified for the 2001 FIFA Confederations Cup.

 2001 FIFA Confederations Cup

-Australia impressed at the 2001 Confederations Cup, qualifying as runners up from Group A on goal difference thanks largely to a memorable 1–0 win over reigning world champions France, before eventually triumphing by the same scoreline in the 3rd place playoff vs Brazil.
+Australia impressed at the 2001 Confederations Cup, qualifying as runners up from Group A on goal difference thanks largely to a memorable 1–0 win over reigning world champions France, before eventually triumphing by the same scoreline in the third place playoff vs Brazil.